cerner/terra-clinical/packages/terra-clinical-item-collection/docs/README.md

 Ultimately, the Item Collection component allows consumers to organize tabular data and ensure this data is readable as screen sizes become progressively smaller.

-The TableHeaderCell is a 'private' subcomponent of Item Collection.
-This component creates an empty table header cell that contains a defined width for accessory items.
+The ItemCollection is rendered as a static, non-selectable display, however it has the pieces available to become a selectable component.
+See the [Selectable Implementation Guide](https://github.com/cerner/terra-clinical/tree/master/packages/terra-item-collection/docs/SelectableImplementation.md) for details.

 ## Getting Started